drawsmcgraw/tacticalprogramming/content/kubernetes-cluster-autoscaling-in-tkg.md

 ## Edit Min/Max Node Configurations

-Since this solution is based on Cluster API, we can jump into the management cluster and edit the Annotations for our Machine Deployment that's part of our workload cluster.
+Since this solution is based on the ClusterAPI provider, we can jump into the management cluster and edit the Annotations for our Machine Deployment that's part of our workload cluster.
 Need a refresher on Machine Deployments?
 See [the relevant section in the Cluster API docs](https://cluster-api.sigs.k8s.io/user/concepts.html#machinedeployment).

 Let's find, and edit, our Machine Deployment.